 Your lawyer’s role in managing copyright issues is key to your role in copyright management.
-Managing copyright issues leads to copyright compliance.
-It’s usually undertaken on a day-to-day basis without consulting in-house or outside counsel, it’s important to know when to reach out to a copyright lawyer.
+Although most of your copyright and licensing issues are resolved without consulting in-house or outside counsel, it’s important to know when to reach out to a copyright lawyer.

-This post discusses both your and your lawyer’s role in managing copyright and copyright compliance.
+This article discusses both your and your lawyer’s role in managing copyright and copyright compliance.

 Copyright and Your Attorney

-There are numerous measures corporate counsel can be involved with in terms of managing your copyright issues and lowering your organization’s risk of copyright infringement.
+There are numerous measures your lawyer can be involved with in terms of managing your copyright issues and lowering your organization’s risk of copyright infringement.
 Your lawyer may:

 - Educate employees about copyright protection and how it applies, how to analyze a fair use or fair dealing situation, licenses for software and other electronic resources, and the penalties for violating copyright.
 (This is a task you could jointly undertake with your lawyer to provide two perspectives on copyright and licensing infringement risks.)

-- Review all licenses as they’re negotiated to ensure the terms and conditions meet the organization’s needs
+- Review licenses you’ve negotiated to ensure the terms and conditions meet the organization’s needs.

-- Help develop and regularly update a written copyright policy
+- Review a written copyright policy you’re written.

 Copyright Infringement Cases

 Is infringing copyright becoming riskier?
 It’s hard to say.
-Two court cases which remain in many corporate counsel’s minds in the U.S. concern Knowledge Networks and Legg Mason.
+Two court cases which remain in the minds of many corporate counsels in the U.S. concern Knowledge Networks and Legg Mason.

 Knowledge Networks, a U.S. market research consulting company, paid $300,000 USD for distributing copyright-protected articles and research reports to employees via e-mail newsletters.
 The company had been forwarding articles from publishers such as Reed Elsevier and the Associated Press without obtaining licenses or permissions.